 - to promote a fairer society and not detrimentally impact vulnerable populations.

 Substantially the whole consultation is about how to improve public health.
-Air pollution is a major public health issue linked to multiple conditions including asthma, lung disease, heart disease, cancer, children’s cognitive development, dementia, low fertility and sperm damage.
+Air pollution is a major public health issue linked to multiple conditions including asthma, lung disease, heart disease, cancer, psychotic experiences such as hearing voices or intense paranoia, children’s cognitive development, dementia, low fertility and sperm damage.
 We are interpreting the Council’s additional objective (a) as covering all of these and also including wider health benefits such as the benefit of having more exercise from walking or cycling more.

 In 2016, Newcastle’s Director of Public Health Professor Eugene Milne recorded this message about air pollution and the public health impact of how we travel in Newcastle.